-Essential shall refer to a designation made that a public employee or contractor is required to be physically present at a work site to perform his or her job.
-(S8617/A10832 section 1(d), NYS Labor Law Section 27-c (1)(d)).
+Essential shall refer to a designation made that a public employee is required to be physically present at a work site to perform his or her job.
+Such designation may be changed at any time in the sole discretion of the employer.

+NYS Labor Law Section 27-c(1)(c).

-Non-essential shall refer to a designation made that a public employee or contractor is not required to be physically present at a work site to perform his or her job.
-(S8617/A10832 section 1(e), NYS Labor Law Section 27-c (1)(e)).
+Non-essential shall refer to a designation made that a public employee is not required to be physically present at a work site to perform his or her job.
+Such designation may be changed at any time in the sole discretion of the employer.

-Communicable disease shall mean an illness caused by an infectious agent or its toxins that occurs through the direct or indirect transmission of the infectious agent or its products from an infected individual or via an animal, vector or the inanimate environment to a susceptible animal or human host.
+Communicable disease shall mean an illness caused by an infectious agent or its toxins that occurs through the direct or indirect transmission of the infectious agent or its products from an infected individual.

-(S8617/A10832 section 1(f), NYS Labor Law Section 27-c (1)(f)).
+NYS Labor Law Section 27-C (1)(e).

 Personal protective equipment shall mean all equipment worn to minimize exposure to hazards, including gloves, masks, face shields, foot and eye protection, protective hearing devices, respirators, hard hats, and disposable gowns and aprons.

-(S8617/A10832 section 1(a), NYS Labor Law Section 27-c (1)(a)).
+NYS Labor Law Section 27-c (1)(a).